 - Calming collar: dog-appeasing pheromones are backed by research; not all dogs respond the same way to them, however.

 - Rescue remedy or aromatherapy

-4. “I wanna play!”—Every dog owner has seen their dog bow when they want to play.
+4. “I wanna play!”—Every dog owner has seen their puppy or adult dog bow when they want to play.
 The play bow is a great way for dogs to communicate with each other, and for you to encourage your dog to play.
 Typically her body language will be loose and wiggly with a wagging tail.
 The human version of a play bow is to quickly crouch into a squat, and if your dog does it back, it’s time for a game.

 5. “Squirrel?!”—There’s another version of the doggie bow: the prey bow.
 This looks similar to a play bow, but your dog’s body and tail will be stiff and his eyes wide open and concentrated on the prey object, whether it’s a tennis ball or a small woodland creature.
 Stalking is another form of body language in reaction to prey.
 Your dog’s head and neck will be level with the rest of his body, ears pricked forward, and legs bent.